cgcostume/pubg-maps/README.md

 ```
 .\fortnite-tga-slice.py -p .\UmodelExport\ -m athena
 ```
 That's it.
-If the script exits without errors there shoud be 8192px &times; 8192px losless height and normal maps.
+If the script exits without errors there should be 8192px &times; 8192px losless height and normal maps.

 ## How-To/DIY | DEPRECATED (ubulk approach)